LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

 \section{LLM-based Multi-Agent Blackboard System}

-This section introduces an alternative communication paradigm for LLM-based multi-agent systems inspired by blackboard systems \citep{10.1145/356810.356816}, distinct from the widely used master–slave architecture.
-As outlined in \textsection \ref{sec:introduction}, blackboard-based multi-agent systems provide several advantages over the master-slave approach.
-Here, rather than directly assigning tasks to sub-agents, the main agent posts its requests (i.e., sub-tasks for which it requires assistance) on a shared blackboard, which functions as a broadcast channel accessible to all other agents.
-Each helper agent independently evaluates whether it can respond to a request, considering its own capabilities, availability, cost, and other factors.
-If an agent decides to contribute, it writes its response to the corresponding request, and the main agent then decides whether to use or ignore the provided information. \textit{This way, all agents in the system retain full autonomy over their actions, and no centralized controller forces them to execute a specific task.} While the blackboard paradigm is applicable to a wide range of multi-agent systems, we focus on data science tasks that require data discovery, where its characteristics are particularly advantageous, as discussed in \textsection \ref{sec:introduction}.
-The remainder of this section details our method and its design for data science problems that require information discovery.
+This section introduces an alternative paradigm for LLM-based multi-agent systems inspired by blackboard systems \citep{10.1145/356810.356816}, distinct from the widely used master–slave architecture.
+As outlined in \textsection \ref{sec:introduction}, blackboard multi-agent systems provide several advantages over the master-slave approach.
+Rather than directly assigning tasks to sub-agents, the main agent posts its requests (i.e., sub-tasks for which it requires assistance) on a blackboard as a broadcast channel accessible to all agents.
+Each helper agent independently evaluates whether it can respond to a request, considering its own capabilities, availability, and other factors.
+If an agent decides to contribute, it writes its response to the corresponding request, and the main agent then decides whether to use or ignore the provided information. \textit{This way, all agents in the system retain full autonomy over their actions, and no centralized controller forces them to execute a specific task.} While the blackboard paradigm is applicable to a wide range of tasks, we focus on data science tasks that require data discovery, where its characteristics are particularly advantageous, as discussed in \textsection \ref{sec:introduction}.
+The remainder of this section explains our method.

 \paragraph{Overview:}